mahmoud-anwer/mini-rag/README.md

     - Purpose: Handling the different routes of the application such as upload, process and nlp routes.
     - Directory: `src/routes`
 - Database operations
-    - Purpose: Handling the implementation of database logic such as creating or deleteing data chunks.
+    - Purpose: Handling the implementation of database logic such as creating or deleting data chunks.
     - Directory: `src/services`
 - LLM operations
     - Purpose: